 Stage of Application Costs Application and Assessment Transport costs to Discovery Day.
 Medical report completion costs (dependent on doctor's surgeries).
 Transport costs to assessment(s) and matching visit(s).
 Any adaptation costs required in the home or garden e.g. toilet area construction.
 Dog/partner specific equipment required before attending training course e.g. most suitable treat bag, most suitable car harness.
 This can all be established and discussed on a matching visit.
 Any items an applicant may wish to buy for their dog before bringing them home e.g. bed/toys/treats.
-Residential On Site Training Transport costs to travel to designated centre for training.
-Course (OST) £120 donation per head towards food for the 2 weeks. £1 legal fee when signing custodian agreement.
+Residential On Site Training Course (OST) Transport costs to travel to designated centre for training. £180 (£15 per day) donation per head towards food for the 2 weeks. £1 legal fee when signing custodian agreement.
 Any shopping during training e.g. dog equipment or tea/coffee when out.
-Partnership (after returning home with your canine partner) Vaccinations free for working dogs but may have to pay for a vet consult fee £0 - 50 Insurance changes annually £408.60 per year / £34.05 per month (updated October 2019) Insurance excess Changes annually £150 per condition Parasite preventative treatment £10-£20 per month Food all of our dogs to remain on Purina Pro Plan unless health/dietary requirements require £35-£45 (lasts 4-6 weeks) Treats and poo bags etc. We can advise on some home-made treat recipes Variable depending on supplier and types of treats.
+Partnership (after returning home with your canine partner) Vaccinations free for working dogs but may have to pay for a vet consult fee Up to £55 Insurance £422.69 per year or £35.22 per month (Updated October 2020 subject to a small annual increase at renewal) Insurance excess Changes annually £150 per condition Parasite preventative treatment £10-£20 per month Food all of our dogs to remain on Purina Pro Plan unless health/dietary requirements require £35-£45 (lasts 4-6 weeks) Treats and poo bags etc. We can advise on some home-made treat recipes Variable depending on supplier and types of treats.